cross-seed/cross-seed.org/docs/basics/faq-troubleshooting.md

 :::danger

-WARNING Manual injections such as what is performed here requires the renaming of .torrent files for proper linking.
+Manual injections such as what is performed here requires the renaming of .torrent files for proper linking.

 [**Read More**](../tutorials/injection.md#manual-or-scheduled-injection)